-I Tried The Whole30 Diet Last January—Here's What I Wish I'd Known
+I Tried The Whole30 Diet In January—Here's What I Wish I'd Known

-Then, someone blew my mind when, last December, they mentioned offhand that the wine and cookies weren't part of a balanced diet: They were just a mindless habit.
+Then, someone blew my mind when they mentioned offhand that the wine and cookies weren't part of a balanced diet: They were just a mindless habit.
 I craved those foods every night because I was just used to having them every night, but I didn't actually want or need them.

 1. Sidekicks are key.

 I'm really competitive and good at a challenge, so this is hard to admit, but I don't think I could have completed the whole 30 days without my fiance on the same plan as me.
 As much as I was doing this for myself, I also really needed to stay strong for him (no pizza on Fridays was rough).
 Plus, it's super helpful having someone to stay in with you on nights where everyone else is out having fun and you are feeling the #FOMO.
 For us, spending money on a plain piece of chicken and some steamed veggies just to leave the house for dinner was not worth it.
 Instead, we made sure to find other ways to have exciting "dates."
 We started going to the farmers market together, planning long walks, taking pretty winter hikes, and cooking Whole30-compliant meals together.

 2. I don't know how to be social without a drink involved.